shaunburdick/advent-of-code-2024/README.md

 ## Running

 To run a solution, run `just run <day> <part>` where day is the day number and part is the part number.
 Example: `just run 1 1` to run day 1, part 1

+## Benchmarks

+To run benchmarks for an individual day X, run `just bench X` or to run all benchmarks run `just bench-all`